Facebook

 Consequences of a Mutated Tumor Suppressor Gene

-Mutations in tumor suppressor genes can have several different effects, depending on the specific gene that is mutated.
-In some cases, the mutation may disable the gene, preventing it from encoding a functional protein.
+Mutations in tumor suppressor genes can have several different effects, depending on the mutated gene.
+Sometimes, the mutation may deactivate the gene, preventing it from encoding a functional protein.
 In other cases, the mutation may produce a less adequate protein for controlling cell growth and division.
 Some modifications may cause the protein to be overactive, leading to uncontrolled cell growth.
 Ultimately, all of these changes can lead to the development of cancerous cells.

 Consequences of tumor supressor genes